 Rule 1.2.
 Purpose and Construction

 These rules are intended to provide for the just and speedy determination of every criminal proceeding.
-Courts and parties should construe these rules to secure simplicity in procedure, fairness in administration, the elimination of unnecessary delay and expense, and to protect the fundamental rights of the individual while preserving the public welfare.
+Courts, parties, and crime victims should construe these rules to secure simplicity in procedure, fairness in administration, the elimination of unnecessary delay and expense, and to protect the fundamental rights of the individual while preserving the public welfare.

 Rule 1.3.
 Computation of Time